tmtk75/Dockerfiles/td-agent/README.md

 ```

 ## Two containers
-For now, exit the container and clean up the container you ran before.
+For now, exit the container and clean up the container you ran before next.
 ```
 $ make clean
 ```